nodename/vscode-hacker-typer/README.md

 5. Start hammering your keyboard like a mad-person, or hit the '`' (backtick) key to play the macro back automatically.
 You can toggle in or out of autoplay mode at any time.
 6. WHOA HOW ARE YOU TYPING SO FAST
+7. You can cancel play with `HackerTyper: Cancel Playing` (`Cmd+Shift+T X`).
-7. Feel free to move around the file, highlight code etc. When you continue play, the next character will be inserted where you did while recording.
+8. Feel free to move around the file, highlight code etc. When you continue play, the next character will be inserted where you did while recording.
-8. A low sound is played when you reach the end of your macro.
+9. A low sound ("boop") is played when you reach the end of your macro.
 You must press `ENTER` to exit playback.

 ### Stop points

 While in recording mode, execute the `HackerTyper: Insert Stop Point` command from the command palette (or `Cmd+Shift+T I`).

-When you hit a stop point in play mode, either manual or autoplay, a high sound is played.
+When you hit a stop point in play mode, either manual or autoplay, a high sound ("beep") is played.
 You must press `ENTER` to break out of the stop point and continue playing.
 All other keystrokes are ignored until you break out.

-You can turn off/on both the stop-point sound and the end-of-macro sound by typing `Cmd+Shift+T T` (the `HackerTyper: Toggle Silence` command).
+You can turn off/on both beeps and boops by typing `Cmd+Shift+T T` (the `HackerTyper: Toggle Silence` command).

 ## Command summary